vergoh/micropython-spotify-status-display/README.md

 ## TODO

-- fix possible edge cases in api usage
+- find and fix possible edge cases in api usage
-- verify/implement support for 2.42" oled
-- async api requests
+- async api requests (if possible)
 - 3D printed case or other more permanent solution

 ## Getting started

 ### Wiring

-Example connections for "ESP32 DevKit v1" and "Geekcreit 30 Pin" pins.
+Example connections for "ESP32 DevKit v1" and "Geekcreit 30 Pin" pins using a SSD1306 based OLED.
 Pins may vary on other ESP32 boards.

 ![Wiring Diagram](images/wiring.png)

-#### OLED
+#### SSD1306 OLED

+For 0.96" and 1.3" OLEDs using the SSD1306 chip in i2c mode.

 | ESP32 | OLED |
 | --- | --- |